-Apple Search Ads, one of AppsFlyer's integrated partners, is an easy and efficient way to assist users to find your app in the App Store.
+Apple Search Ads, one of AppsFlyer's integrated partners, is an easy and efficient way to assist users to find your app on the App Store.
 The relevance of your app to the search query determines whether your ad is the one displayed.
 User response to an ad is an important signal of the ad's relevance.
-If nobody clicks on the ad, Apple Search Ads stops showing it.
+If nobody taps on the ad, Apple Search Ads stops showing it.

 To track Apple Search Ads your iOS app MUST include the native frameworks iAd.framework and AdSupport.framework. iAd.framework is automatically added from SDK version 4.10.0 and above, while AdSupport.framework is automatically added from SDK version 4.8.11 and above.

 Go to the dashboard of your app and click Integrated Partners on the left side bar.

 Enter Apple Search Ads in the search field and click on its logo to open the Apple Search Ads configuration window.

 The Apple Search Ads configuration window includes 4 tabs: Integration, Tracking link, Data enrichment and Permissions.
 Click on the items below to read about the tabs setup.

 For a detailed description of the Partner Configuration Window Header, click here.